-In its meeting of 18 September, the Commission of Fine Arts reviewed and approved the revised concept for the reconfiguration of Columbus Plaza in conjunction with a proposal for adjacent perimeter security for Union Station.
-The Commission expressed its appreciation for the revisions to the public space and surrounding traffic lanes to retain and extend the original Beaux-Arts character of the plaza, which has resulted in a more coherent design.
+In its meeting of 19 June, the Commission of Fine Arts reviewed the proposed plans for the reconfiguration of Columbus Plaza in conjunction with a related proposal for adjacent perimeter security for Union Station.
+The Commission members were supportive of the rehabilitation of the historic plaza but did not approve the proposal, recommending that the formal Beaux-Arts character of the original Burnham-designed plaza be extended and integrated more coherently into the proposed design.

-The Commission looks forward to reviewing further development of this proposal for this important civic space in the capital city.
+The Commission did not consider the proposal ready for final approval and looks forward to reviewing a revised design submission for Columbus Plaza.
 As always, the staff is available to assist you with the next submission.

 /s/Thomas E. Luebke, AIA